mkonda/repsheet/README.md

 #### Installation

 Compilation is done via `apxs`.
 This is one of the simpler ways to deal with compilation/installation/activation of a module.
-If you need to install manually, you can simply run `make`, copy the files to the right location, and add the configuration in your `httpd.conf`
+The process is wrapped in a Makefile though to ease the process

 ```
 make